fredericGette/wpi/README.md

 # wpi

-Work-In-Progress
-The goal is to create a command line version of [WPInternals](https://github.com/ReneLergner/WPinternals) in order to understand how to unlock the bootloader and "root" the OS of Nokia Lumia phones.
+The goal was to create a command line version of [WPInternals](https://github.com/ReneLergner/WPinternals) in order to understand how to unlock the bootloader and "root" the OS of Nokia Lumia phones.

 > [!CAUTION]
 > Only Lumia 520 is supported.